Four focused tracks ensure every expert finds what matters most to their practice. Content Tailored to Your Professional Discipline

 09:00 - 9:50

-Return-toplay and Return To Sport Gap Analysis and Trend Patterns in High Performance Teams
+KEYNOTE: Return-toplay and Return To Sport Gap Analysis and Trend Patterns in High Performance Teams

 Drawing from over four decades of elite coaching, Dan Pfaff explores the often-overlooked gaps between rehabilitation, return to play (RTP), and return to performance (RTS) and unpacks key trend patterns across high-performance teams, offering practical insights into bridging the clinical–performance divide for sustainable athlete readiness.